bencaron/devopsmtl-2014-01-06/traces-install.md

 And the looooooong list of stuff it does (about 5 minutes on a decent connection):

+Chef folks will say it's not idempotent enough ;) (double-triple apt-get update for exemple)

 ```bash
 root@vagrant:~# wget -qO- https://raw.github.com/progrium/dokku/v0.2.1/bootstrap.sh | sudo DOKKU_TAG=v0.2.1 bash
 Ign http://us.archive.ubuntu.com precise InRelease